CJEF/rsschool-cv/cv.md

 *[My website with works](cjef.github.io/portfolio.github.io/)*

 > my goal is to learn how to program!
 It seems to me that this is a very accessible and interesting, in-demand profession.
 I started training to make new friends and learn to work in a team, and much more!
-**Skills:**  I'm familiar with HTML, CSS(SCSS), JS, GIT, NPM, GULP.
-I know how to work with the command line and set the environment .
+**Skills:**  I'm familiar with HTML, CSS(SCSS), JS(Jq), GIT, NPM, GULP.
+I know how to work with the command line and set the environment

 **Code examples:** [GitHub account](https://github.com/CJEF)